mayahiro/nexus/docs/ai/compare.md

 `old_fingerprint` and `new_fingerprint` may be included to detect stale refs.
 If the AI can identify a node by visible or semantic features but does not want to guess a current `@e...` ref, it can write `old_locator` or `new_locator` first.
 Locator terms support `@eN`, `role:button`, `label:"Save changes"`, `name:Save`, `text:Login`, `href:/jobs`, `testid:submit`, `fingerprint:<value>`, and `role=button&name=Save`.
 If the AI knows a stable CSS path in the live DOM, it can write `old_selector` or `new_selector` first.
 Run `nxctl compare validate-decisions --decisions-file <jsonl> --compare-json <file> --old-session <id> --new-session <id> --json` to preflight selectors before materialization; it checks each selector against the live DOM and verifies that the matched live node maps uniquely to one compare JSON node.
 Run `nxctl compare materialize-decisions --decisions-file <jsonl> --compare-json <file> --old-session <id> --new-session <id> --output <jsonl> --json` to resolve locator-only or selector-only decisions to concrete refs and review the `materialized[]` explanations; each locator must match exactly one compare JSON node, and each selector must match one live DOM node that maps uniquely to a compare JSON node.
 Non-high entries are accepted as review notes but are not used as anchors or matches.
 `subtree_pair` supports `match_kind:"ordered_children"`, `match_kind:"ordered_descendants"`, and `match_kind:"opaque_subtree"` for concrete or materialized roots. `ordered_children` pairs the roots, then pairs observed direct children in DOM order. `ordered_descendants` pairs the roots, then flattens all observed descendants under each root in DOM order and pairs those descendants, including grandchildren and deeper nodes. `opaque_subtree` pairs the roots, treats matched descendants as intentionally opaque, suppresses internal matched-node findings, and downgrades unmatched internal missing/new descendants to `info`.
 The roots can start as `old_selector` / `new_selector`, `old_locator` / `new_locator`, or fingerprint metadata, but materialize those fields to concrete refs before compare. `count` is optional and validates the expected number of child or descendant pairs, excluding the root pair.

+### Subtree Pair Match Kind Flow

+Choose `subtree_pair` only when the old root and new root are clearly the same logical region, component, or asset.
+If the root equivalence is uncertain, keep the decision at individual `pair`, `accepted_removed`, or `accepted_added` entries.

+1. Is the root itself the same semantic unit on both sides?
+   - No: do not use `subtree_pair`; narrow the scope or write smaller decisions.
+   - Yes: continue.
+2. Should internal matched-node findings still be reviewed?
+   - No: use `match_kind:"opaque_subtree"` when the root is equivalent but internals intentionally changed.
+   - Yes: continue.
+3. Do only the direct children correspond in the same DOM order?
+   - Yes: use `match_kind:"ordered_children"`.
+   - No: continue.
+4. Do all observed descendants, including grandchildren and deeper nodes, correspond in the same DOM order?
+   - Yes: use `match_kind:"ordered_descendants"`.
+   - No: avoid one broad `subtree_pair`; split into smaller roots or explicit `pair` decisions.

+`ordered_descendants` is still order-based matching, not fuzzy semantic matching.
+Use it when wrappers or nesting make direct-child pairing too shallow, but the descendant sequence is stable enough to review as one region.
+Use `opaque_subtree` only when hiding internal differences is intentional, such as a replaced logo asset or a component whose inner markup is not part of the current regression target.

 | Situation | Prefer |
 | --- | --- |
 | Only direct children intentionally correspond in order | `subtree_pair` with `match_kind:"ordered_children"` |